ilovecats4606/Lanschool-Air-Research/README.md

 That means that they have the private key.

-UPDATE: You can get plain text logs by patching in logExporter.js in app.asar.
-Here is an example:
+**12/03/24 UPDATE**: You can get plain text logs by patching in logExporter.js in app.asar.
+Here is an example (made last night):

 ```js
 "use strict";